In a nutshell

 Soho

-You start in Soho, London’s nightlife district.
-Nearby, you’ll also find the shopping street Oxford Street and Piccadilly Circus.
+Start your day in Soho, London’s lively nightlife area.
+Just around the corner, you’ll find the famous shopping street Oxford Street and Piccadilly Circus.

 Covent Garden